msabo1/blemmye-cms/README.md

 ### The headless CMS

 ## Status
-**Project is in very early stage of development and currently is not usable.**
+** Project is in late stage of development and it is functional.
+Currently it is poorly documented and that makes it hardly usable. **

 ## Description
 Blemmye is headless content managment system I am developing as university project.
-It is actually extensible minimal core which provides only REST API endponts for core features.
+It is actually extensible minimal core which provides only REST API endpoints for core features.
 It is developed using NestJS framework.

 ## Core fetures
 - User management
 - Privilege system
-  - Custom roles
+  - Custom roles generating
 - Blog management
   - Categorizing posts
   - Comments